Frequently Asked Questions

 This is the most common question that I get, and it is a hard one to answer.
-My most common answer to this question is “I’m doing well.”
+My most common answer to this question is, "I'm doing okay," or "I am doing well."
 That doesn’t mean, though, that I am physically feeling well.
-To be honest, I never feel well.
+I never actually feel well.
 I am always tired, always weak, and always sleepy.
-In addition to that, I have any combination of the following: headache, nausea, tachycardia, blood pressure that is plummeting, blurred vision, numb fingers, pain, sensory overload, difficulty thinking, memory problems, shortness of breath, dizziness, lightheadedness, and many more symptoms.
+In addition to that, I have any combination of the following: headache, nausea, tachycardia, blood pressure that is dropping, blurred vision, numb fingers, pain, sensory overload, difficulty thinking, shortness of breath, dizziness, lightheadedness, and possibly more.

-In a way my answer to the question, “How are you feeling?” would be, “I am feeling awful.”
-Truly, I am feeling awful.
-Some days are just less awful than others.
+My body doesn't feel well, but some days are better than others.
 It would bore people (myself included) to always say how I am feeling physically.
-Plus, to be honest, I prefer not to think about my constant ailments.
+Plus, I prefer not to think about my constant ailments.
 I’m not in denial; it’s just that these symptoms are now “normal” for me anyway.
 It is best to just think of them as such and keep on living life.

 So what do I actually mean when I say I’m doing well?
 I mean that in every way besides physically, I am doing well.
 I am content with the life God has given me, even with the physical struggles.
 I am happy to be alive, to be able to smile and talk with others.
-I am enjoying my husband, son, and daughter, my family and friends.
+I am enjoying my husband, my kids, my family and friends.
 I am pleased to be able to do the things I can do.
 I am thankful for the many blessings God has given me.
 I am grateful for God’s great love for me.
-Even amidst the trials of life I can say with the hymn writer, “It is well with my soul.”
+Even amidst the trials of life, I can say with the hymn writer, “It is well with my soul.”

 I have gastroparesis, which is a partial to full paralysis of the stomach.
 Thankfully, my stomach is only partially paralyzed.
 I am still able to eat, but I have to make sure that I do not eat too much fiber or fat, which slow digestion.
 I am on a low fat, low fiber diet.
 Occasionally I will have "gastroparesis flares" and I have to go to a soft foods (ie, pudding) and liquid diet for a few days.
 It can be hard to get the calories and nutrients I need during this time.
 Usually it only lasts a few days, though, and then I am able to go back to my regular low fat, low fiber diet.